-Length of student text: 80 double-sided pages (black and white)
+Length of student text: 102 pages (some color diagrams included)

-Activities included: Fluid mosaic model, membrane simulations, motor protein pen craft, “Motor Protein Relay Race,” diffusion demonstrations, “Electron Transport Chain Relay Race,” protein pencil topper craft, tRNA cookies, hands-on activity about transcription and translation, “Roller Coaster Review” game, “Translation Relay Race,” lysosome simulation game, edible Golgi body models, DNA extraction lab, some virtual DNA labs (online), make a cell “mini-mural” from scratch, cell bingo (with challenging review game), “Respiration Relay Race,” mitosis flip book, “Jeopardy” review game, and edible models of blood cells.
+Activities include: Edible fluid mosaic model, paper membrane model, membrane simulations, phospholipid ornament, motor protein pen craft, “Motor Protein Relay Race,” paper model of ATP synthase, “Electron Transport Chain Relay Race,” paper DNA model showing all atoms, tRNA cookies, hands-on activity about transcription and translation, “Roller Coaster Review” game, “Translation Relay Race,” lysosome simulation game, edible Golgi body models, DNA extraction lab, some virtual DNA labs (online), make a cell “mini-mural” from scratch, cell bingo (with challenging review game), “Respiration Relay Race,” mitosis flip book, “Jeopardy” review game, “Supply Chain” board game about protein transport in neurons.

 — You can still use the curriculum even if you can’t access the Internet links.
 The links are really terrific, but they are not so essential that you can’t do the curriculum without them.

-— The concepts covered in this curriculum are considered “high school level” (some AP level, in fact).
-However, they are presented in a manner that makes them accessible to younger students.
+— The concepts covered in this curriculum are considered high school level; however, they are presented in a manner that makes them accessible to younger students.
 The activities that go along with the text are a key part of making these concepts understandable to younger ages.
 Yes, it is worth it to gather the materials for the crafts and the labs!

 — You’ll notice that quite a few of the activities are group games such as relay races.
 This curriculum is ideal for doing with a group, but these group activities can be modified for use with just one or two students.
 Don’t shy away from using it just because of the group activities.